 Bone spurs may be seen on X-rays, CT and MRI.
 X-rays show irregular white areas in the spine.
 CT scan shows the size, shape and location of bone spurs best.
 MRI scan is good at showing if the bone spurs are pinching the nerves.
 EMG (electromyography) nerve studies can help confirm nerve irritation and injury.

 Spinal injections may be used to determine if the bone spur is causing pain.
 This is called pain mapping.
 A spinal needle is placed where the bone spur is pinching the nerve under x-ray guidance.
 Numbing medicine is injected on the bone spur and nerve.
 If the bone spur is the cause of the pain, the pain will temporarily improve or stop.

 Patients who do not benefit from conservative treatment may benefit from surgical treatment.
 Traditional surgery involved removal of the facet joint to take pressure off the nerve combined with spinal fusion and instrumentation to hold the spine together.
 Today back and leg pain may be treated with endoscopic foraminotomy.

-Endoscopic foraminotomy a micro video camera is inserted through a very small incision onto the bone spur pinching the nerve.
+Endoscopic foraminotomy is a procedure wherein a micro video camera is inserted through a very small incision onto the bone spur pinching the nerve.
 The camera projects the images onto a video screen so the surgeon can easily visualize the compression.
 Tiny instruments are inserted through the camera to decompress the nerve relieving pain and suffering.
 Advantages of endoscopic spine surgery include twilight sedation (usually avoid general anesthesia), very small incision (size of a finger nail), minimal postoperative pain and much shorter recovery then traditional fusion surgery.